 Short-term Care Quality

-Moving on to the category of short-term care, this facility was awarded a grade of just D in this area.
-Our short-term care grade is typically used to measure a facility's performance with rehabilitation In order to offer good rehabilitation services, nursing homes generally need to provide better levels of skilled nursing.
-These types of services include registered nurses, physical therapists, occupational therapists and other licensed professionals.
-As you might expect, we found that this nursing home offers substantially less registered nurse and physical therapist hours per resident than a typical nursing home.
-Finally, we considered the percentage of patients who were able to return to the community from this facility.
-We found that just 0 percent of this nursing home's residents returned home.
+Another concern was the F this facility received in the category of short-term care.
+Our short-term care grade is often used to gauge a nursing home's rehabilitation services To have quality rehabilitation services, nursing homes generally need to offer higher levels of highly skilled nursing.
+Skilled nursing includes registered nurses, physical therapists, speech therapists and other types of therapists.
+As you might expect, we found that this place provides substantially less registered nurse and physical therapist hours per resident than the typical nursing home.
+Finally, we assessed the percentage of patients who were able to return to the community from this nursing home.
+We found that just 0 percent of this facility's patients returned home.